 I wonder when it came to an end.

 I can’t remember if I was seven or eight or even older, but at some point I stopped giving things to my mom to put on the fridge.
 I bet she was disappointed.
 We weren’t much of a fridge family.
 I don’t remember there ever being a lot up there.
 We had a set of alphabet letters I used to love playing with and I know I ruined many a surface around the house with my stickers, but mostly the refrigerator was used for utilitarian purposes – reminder notes, commonly used phone numbers, things like that.
 Still I remember specifically this drawing I did my mom put on the refrigerator.
 It was a drawing of the Mach 5 that I did for my dad’s birthday.
 I must have been about five at the time.
 At that age, I used to love drawing cars of all kinds – any vehicle really.
-I’d invent my own tanks, my own submarines, my own rocket ships, but my inspiration for all of them was the Mach 5.
-If you don’t know, the Mach 5 was from a Japanese anime called Mach GOGOGO, but here we called it Speed Racer.
-I used to love that show.
-I’d watch it all the time.
-And at that age, I did my best to make drawings of it.
-So naturally, for my dad’s birthday, he’d want a picture of the Mach 5, right?
-In my head, it was the thing I loved drawing the most, and I loved my dad, so it only made sense to draw him a picture of that for his birthday.
-My mom kept it for me and put it in my memory book.
+I’d invent my own tanks, my own submarines, my own rocket ships, but my inspiration for all of them was the Mach 5 from the show Speed Racer.
+Naturally, he’d want a picture of the Mach 5, for his birthday right?

 At some point, I stopped making drawings for my parents.